Management is about breaking out of boxes,

 Structure and content

 The full-time Stirling MBA combines academic theory with real-life business case study analysis.
-Successful completion of the eight taught modules leads to the award of the Postgraduate Diploma.
-Students then progress to the Master's element of the course where you will be required to complete a significant piece of research which relates to an area of personal interest or else on behalf of an external client organisation (otherwise known as a Student Consultancy Project).
+Successful completion of the following taught modules leads to the award of the Postgraduate Diploma.
+Students then progress to the Master's element of the course where you will be required to complete a significant piece of research which relates to an area of personal interest (Dissertation) or else on behalf of an external client organisation (otherwise known as a Student Consultancy Project).

 Make a difference with a Stirling MBA

-- Self-awareness and personal capability - the P&PDP will help you identify, develop and practice key skills that contribute to a successful managerial career including handling conflict in groups, managing group dynamics, assertiveness, facilitation, critical reasoning and argument building.
+- Self-awareness and personal capability - the PPD module will help you identify, develop and practice key skills that contribute to a successful managerial career including handling conflict in groups, managing group dynamics, assertiveness, facilitation, critical reasoning and argument building.
 These skills are fundamental to the instinctive and resilient manager to cope with all situations that you may meet in the future.

-- Education means business - Bringing together local businesses, students and business support agencies, to solve real problems that businesses are faced with today.
+- Education means business - bringing together local businesses, students and business support agencies, to solve real problems that businesses are faced with today.
 This is a key element of the theory-practice-theory relationship.

-- Organised field trips - Gain an insight into the workings of specially selected Scottish companies.
+- Organised field trips - gain an insight into the workings of specially selected Scottish companies.
 Visits will include an overview on the company's history and culture, as well as understanding their approach to strategy development.

-- Network with senior executives - Engage and network with senior executives through the range of guest lectures where they will share their expert knowledge and insight into current issues affecting business leaders today.
+- Network with senior executives - engage and network with senior executives through the range of guest lectures where they will share their expert knowledge and insight into current issues affecting business leaders today.

 - Helicopter skills - the ability to understand the detail and the big picture at the same time.
 The MBA will help you develop greater understanding of the functions within any organisation, for example, marketing, operations, finance etc. as well as how these integrate to create success.